If Trump got the coronavirus, how would we know?

 .
 In 2015, in lieu of medical records, he produced a letter from a private Manhattan doctor, Harold Bornstein, attesting to his well-being.
 Trump “will be the healthiest individual ever elected to the presidency,” the letter read, adding that his lab results were “astonishingly excellent.”
 Bornstein later confessed what anyone reading that might have inferred—that Trump himself had dictated the note.

 Since then, those tasked with vouching for the president’s health have done so in such effusive terms as to diminish their credibility.
-Despite being obese, seeming to sleep very little, and having a lifelong revulsion toward exercise (which he believes saps humans’ finite supply of energy), Trump’s “incredibly good genes” mean he’d be perfectly fit for the rest of the term and even a second one, then-White-House-doctor Ronny Jackson claimed in 2017, notwithstanding the fact that the president has heart disease.
+Despite being obese, seeming to sleep very little, and having a lifelong revulsion toward exercise (which he believes saps humans’ finite supply of energy), Trump’s “incredibly good genes” mean he’d be perfectly fit for the rest of the term and even a second one, then–White House doctor Ronny Jackson claimed in 2017, notwithstanding the fact that the president has heart disease.
 On Sunday, his surgeon general, Jerome Adams, told CNN that Trump was healthier than he was.

 Here's Surgeon General Jerome Adams telling Jake Tapper that President Trump "sleeps less than I do and he's healthier than what I am." 😳 pic.twitter.com/bDpQWWAgUU